Just like any long-term investment, it’s important to keep track of your 529 plan and reassess your goals and investment strategy from time to time.

 - Consider your contribution amount.
 Ask yourself if your contribution is still right for you.
 Could you be contributing more each month?
 Even a few dollars extra may have a real impact over time.
-The more you can save, the better!

 - Check for updates.
 Both the Maryland Prepaid College Trust and the Maryland College Investment Plan have unique options that may change over time.
 Since you can use both plans, you might want to add one later.

 - Talk to an expert.
 Call us to review your account.